cube-web3/contract-integration/README.md

 }
 ```

-Using `super.supportsInterface(interfaceId)` is the same as `AccessControl.supportsInterface(interfaceId) || Cube3Integration.supportsInterface(interfaceId)` dues to linearization.
-It will first call Cube3Integration's implementation due to the linearization order.
-Because Cube3Integration also uses the `super` keyword, it will then call AccessControl's implementation.
+Using `super.supportsInterface(interfaceId)` is the same as `AccessControl.supportsInterface(interfaceId) || Cube3Integration.supportsInterface(interfaceId)` due to linearization.
+It will first call `Cube3Integration`'s implementation due to the linearization order.
+Because `Cube3Integration` also uses the `super` keyword, it will then call AccessControl's implementation.

 ### Step 6: Deploy your contracts